How many of us have tried making Tiramisu before and have failed miserably? I sure have my hand up. The mixture is always too thin or too thick.

 Let’s first get started with the coffee we use.
 Do you know that most of the coffee beans out there get burnt due to the usage of extremely hot water?
 That’s where Caffé Di Artisan comes in.
 Packed in small containers, you can order your espresso shots for a nominal price.
 They have three types; Raro, Asmara, and Vilasita.
-Out of which I got a box of Raro shots (the best in my opinion), to make a dessert that retains the coffee flavour and gives it a lovely fragrance!
+Out of which I got a box of Raro shots (the best in my opinion), to make a dessert that retains the coffee flavor and gives it a lovely fragrance!

 Mentioned below is the recipe that is easy enough to memorize or print if you prefer doing that.
 There is no hard and fast rule in using ladyfingers in these, (that only stands if you want it done the authentic way) so you can easily swap them for different alternatives.

 - 2 Raro espresso shots

 - 1/4 cup water

 - 250 ml heavy cream

 Separate the egg whites and yolks into two bowls.
 Add the sugar into the bowl with yolks and beat thoroughly till you get a pale yellow mixture.
 Add in the mascarpone cheese and mix with a spoon.
 (Bowl 1)